francisudeji/Navigatio/README.md

 * Various types of attractions (**sight-seeing, restaurants and recreational places**) are listed for these cities.

-* Details about these attractions in the form of embedded youtube **videos** and exact geolacation enabled through the use of google **maps** API provide a better user experience for the application user.
+* Details about these attractions in the form of embedded YouTube **videos** and exact geolocation enabled through the use of google **maps** API provide a better user experience for the application user.

-* A brief **history** of the city, the various modes of **transportation** avaialble to reach the location and a quick glance of the various **seasons** pertaining to the location are also provided.
+* A brief **history** of the city, the various modes of **transportation** available to reach the location and a quick glance of the various **seasons** pertaining to the location are also provided.

 * A **responsive** design of the website allows users to access the application from various other devices (other than a desktop/laptop) and see the device optimized view.